edxu96/RexNet/docs/PhD/README.md

 * The determination of weight matrices is the challenge faced by MPC researchers as well [rawlings2019model](#reference), and the tuning relies heavily on methods discussed in section 3-4.
 * Rex may be unstable because of coordination failures.

-The expected outputs are listed:
+As discussed above, the project can be divided into two stages.
+Expected outputs of simulation experiments in the first year are:

-* Introduction to Rex.
+* Introduction to Rex. (my DTU master thesis)
 * RHPO for more complex CPPs, like those with stochastic MIMOs, and their statistical identification methods.
 * Rex with responsive clients.

-* Different rules and market design for Rex.
-* Real-world application as a new type of retailers.
+Based on the simulation results, field experiments can be conducted in the second year.
+Data is essential for assumptions to be examined.
+Furthermore, different rules and market design, like the introduction of centralized market makers and periodic double auctions, for Rex can be explored, the results of which can be used to compare.

 ## Reference